xgeekshq/django-timestampable/README.md

 TIMESTAMPS__BULK_HARD_DELETE = True
 ```

-It's here to prevent users of "forgetting" that the routes also expose hard-delete by default.
+It's here to prevent users of "forgetting" that the routes also expose bulk hard-delete by default.
 In production, you can set this flag to True and manage hard-deleting using DRF permissions.

+*Hard-deleting one object at time is allowed by default.*

+&nbsp;

 #### NOTE B